Fraunhofer-AISEC/hbs-lms-rust/readme.md

 # Leighton-Micali Hash-Based Signatures
 The purpose of this project is to implement the LMS in Rust [RFC 8554](https://datatracker.ietf.org/doc/html/rfc8554).

-The implementation is binary compatible (except the private key) with the reference implementation [hash-sigs](https://github.com/cisco/hash-sigs).
+The implementation is binary compatible with the reference implementation [hash-sigs](https://github.com/cisco/hash-sigs).

-# Status
-The reference implementation always generates HSS signatures, even when only one tree is used.
-The current implementation doesn't support HSS yet.
-But to be binary compatible, we can read and write signatures with HSS Level = 1.

 # Demo
 The examples folder includes a demo application, to see how the library can be used.